Venezuela national football team: Richard Páez era

 After José Omar Pastoriza's resignation during the 2002 World Cup qualifying campaign, Richard Páez took over as head coach of the national team.
-In their remaining qualifiers, Venezuela achieved 4 victories in a row against Uruguay, Chile, Peru, and Paraguay; in terms of World Cup qualifying matches, this was the first time the team won more than one game in row, the first time they won away from home, and the first time they avoided finishing in last place in their entire history.
+In their remaining qualifiers, Venezuela achieved 4 victories in a row against Uruguay, Chile, Peru, and Paraguay.
+In terms of World Cup qualifying matches, this was the first time the team won more than one game in row and away from home as well as avoided finishing in last place in their entire history.

-The team nevertheless failed to qualify for the 2002 World Cup, or the 2006 World Cup, gaining 16 and 18 points respectively.
+However, the team failed to qualify for the 2002 World Cup, or the 2006 World Cup, gaining 16 and 18 points respectively.
 However, the team did achieve progression to the second round of the 2007 Copa America on home soil.

 In November 2007, Páez resigned after disagreements with the media and supporters.

 César Farías era

 With a new coach César Farías, Venezuela national team improved their performances.
-At the beginning of 2010 FIFA World Cup qualifying, Venezuela won its first game in World Cup qualifying against long unbeaten Ecuador in Quito.
-Something similar happened to Bolivia in La Paz, where Venezuela won for the first time at Bolivian altitude.
-Also, they received their first point against Brazil in qualifying.
-Despite not ultimately reaching the 2010 World Cup, Venezuela achieved its best result in qualifying.
-They finished this round with 22 points in 18 matches, surpassing Peru and Bolivia for eighth place in the region.
+At the beginning of 2010 FIFA World Cup qualification, Venezuela won its first game in the World Cup qualification against long-unbeaten Ecuador in Quito and received its first point against Brazil.
+Despite not reaching the final tournament, Venezuela achieved its best result in qualification.
+It finished this round with 22 points in 18 matches, surpassing Peru and Bolivia for eighth place in the region.

 On 6 June 2008, Venezuela achieved its first-ever triumph over Brazil, defeating the Seleção 2–0 in a friendly match in Boston, United States.
 Venezuela obtained excellent results in the 2011 Copa América when they finished fourth, their highest finish in the tournament to date.
-With a squad composed mostly of players playing in Europe, they began 2014 World Cup qualification with a historic result (1–0) against Argentina in Puerto La Cruz, beating the Argentines for the first time.
+With a squad composed mostly of footballers playing in Europe, they began 2014 World Cup qualification with a historic 1–0 victory against Argentina in Puerto La Cruz, beating it for the first time.